courselabs/kubernetes/labs/rbac/README.md

 kubectl apply -f labs/rbac/specs/sleep.yaml
 ```

-The initial app spec doesn't include any RBAC rules, but it does include a specific security account for the Pod:
+The initial spec for the web app doesn't include any RBAC rules, but it does include a specific security account for the Pod:

 - [kube-explorer/deployment.yaml](specs/kube-explorer/deployment.yaml) - creates a ServiceAccount and sets the Pod spec to use that ServiceAccount